edersoncorbari/edersoncorbari.github.io/_posts/2019-05-05-types-of-data-engineer.md

 title: "The types of Data Engineers"
 categories:
     - Tutorials
-excerpt: Looking at the job market is mapping the types 3 types of data engineer in the big data area.
+excerpt: We take a look at the different skills you'll need to have to work on different types of data science projects.
 tags:
     - Big Data
     - Data Engineer